terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 1. `Ask`
 2. `Tell`

-It also need the following class to stream the information to TetraOpt
+It also need the following class to stream the information from/to TetraOpt
 1. `Channel`

 We can import them from the tq42 library in our Python script using the following:

-1. `from tq42.channel import Channel, Ask, Tell`
+`from tq42.channel import Channel, Ask, Tell`

   Python types for Ask and Tell parameters:
-  - ask.headers -> list of strings
+  - `ask.headers` -> list of strings
-  - ask.parameter.values -> list of floats
+  - `ask.parameter.values` -> list of floats
-  - tell.results -> list of floats
+  - `tell.results` -> list of floats
-  - tell.candidates.values -> list of floats
+  - `tell.candidates.values` -> list of floats

 #### The `Ask` Class
-An Example of an `Ask` object values passed by TetraOpt:
+An example of an `Ask` object values passed by TetraOpt:
 ```
 {
     "parameters": [